Botfuel/botfuel-dialog/CONCEPTS.md

 - If it does not exist, it looks in the bot for the view file `<view name>.js`
 - If it does not exist, it looks in the SDK for the view file `<view name>.<locale>.js`
 - If it does not exist, it looks in the SDK for the view file `<view name>.js`

+This allows to customize the rendering depending on the locale.
+It also allows to provide default view implementations in the SDK.

 ### Built-in dialogs
 The SDK offers several dialogs: